 The impulse of choice opponents to require private schools that enroll students participating in educational choice programs to change their admissions policies is based on their fundamentally mistaken belief that educational choice programs fund schools.
-As detailed in response to Myths #7, #9, and #10, however, educational choice programs fund parents and students-not schools.
+As detailed in response to Myths #7, #9 and #10, however, educational choice programs fund parents and students-not schools.

-Parents have a fundamental constitutional right "to direct the . . . education of children under their control."
-Their choice to use the benefits provided by an educational choice program at a private school that considers factors such as religion, sex, sexual orientation, or disability in admissions, to the extent the use of such selective criteria is permissible under state and federal civil rights laws, is their choice to make-a choice that is reasonably attributable to the parents, not to the government.
+Parents have a fundamental constitutional right "to direct the . . . education of children under their control."88 permissible under state and federal civil rights laws, is their choice to make-a choice that is reasonably attributable to the parents, not to the government.

-Moreover, educational choice programs do not exempt private schools from having to comply with existing state and federal antidiscrimination statutes.
-Federal antidiscrimination laws do not prevent religious schools from taking religion into consideration in their admissions decisions.
-Private schools that are considered recipients of federal financial aid, such as schools that participate in the Department of Agriculture's Free and Reduced Price Lunch Program, are forbidden from discriminating against disabled students and may not discriminate on the basis of sex, although the regulations make it clear that same-sex schooling at the elementary and secondary level is perfectly permissible.
+Their choice to use the benefits provided by an educational choice program at a private school that considers factors such as religion, sex, sexual orientation or disability in admissions, to the extent the use of such selective criteria is antidiscrimination laws do not prevent religious schools from taking religion into consideration in their admissions decisions.
+Private schools that are considered recipients of federal financial aid, such as schools that participate in the Department of Agriculture's National School Lunch Program, are forbidden from discriminating against disabled students and may not discriminate on the basis of sex, although the regulations make it clear that same-sex schooling at the elementary and secondary level is perfectly permissible.
 To date, no court has construed "sex" in the context of student admissions to include sexual orientation or gender identity, though the law on that may change.